brunoaraujosoares/imdb-cleaing/README.md

 ## TODO
 - Single `main.sql` to run the entire pipeline.
 - Include 'functions.sql' in the other SQL scripts where functions are needed.
+- Instead of replacing certificates values, create a map table with the normalized data;
+- Look for non alphabetic characters in text fields;
+- Validate if gross and no_of_votes have values ​​consistent with the year.

 ## Why this project?
 It showcases **practical data engineering + data science skills**: